georgemilas/ExpParser/README.md

   * "k1 k2 & !k3" same as "k1 or (k2 and not k3)"
   * k1 (k2 & {k3}) == k1 or (k2 and {k3}) where k3 may be a regular Expression
   * use quotes for literals, for example, 'name = "Gheorghe Milas" and sex = Male'
-  * precedence table in descending order: {exp} "exp" ! and or
+  * precedence table in descending order: {exp} "exp" not and or